AmrTarek17/GCP-Terraform/README.md

 Now, you can access the Demo App by hitting the Ingress IP

-You can try my deployed demo from [here](http://34.160.145.6/)
+You can try my deployed demo from [here](http://34.160.145.6/) And you can brows my Demo ScreenShots folder from GCP-Terraform/ScreenShots